gabriel/swiftui-routes/README.md

 Alternative to NavigationPath to allow for more flexibility when using and defining navigation routes across packages with complex dependencies.

-Routes are based on either URLs (loosely coupled) or Types (strongly coupled).
+Routes are based on either URLs (loosely coupled, requires a resource fetch) or Types (strongly coupled, no resource fetch).

 Route values don't have to implement Hashable, only Routable.